Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 ![Create new Site](https://sitecorecontenthub.stylelabs.cloud/api/public/content/08c2c56cb94c4ce8969c691a8b6ff4d3?v=c79d9844)
 Here, you can choose to create an empty site, or a basic site that already has some content in it.

-It is recommended to use the empty site as a starting point when you are creating your own websites outside the scope of this blog.
-The basic site is more for quick demo purposes, and would require excess cleanup when used for a client project.
+Note: when creating your own websites outside the scope of this blog or as a quick demo, we recommend using the empty site, as it requires less cleanup than the basic site.
 However, for this blog, you will select to use the basic site.
 ![Choose Site Template](https://sitecorecontenthub.stylelabs.cloud/api/public/content/1480ca22c0724a7496c9617b5f65cd6a?v=cf3753f9)

 3. Name the site `Company DEV`.